ChicagoDSA/haymarket/index.md

 ### Header 3

 Use tiles to style your collections.
+Add an optional limit.

-{% include tile-list.html collection="tiles" %}
+{% include tile-list.html collection="tiles" limit=4 %}

 #### Header 4